TimPidashev/OneCoolBot/README.md

         return
 ```

 That's about it for usage.
 Again I strongly recommend to not use this bot, as it is the worst example of a python project, but feel free to use the code in any way you want!
-If you like what you see, consider joining my discord server:
+If you like what you see, consider joining my discord server: -->

+# WIP!
+Join the discord server for updates

 [![Conside joining my Discord server!](https://invidget.switchblade.xyz/EDRjZdkGBG)](https://discord.gg/EDRjZdkGBG)